 Both men and women are often searching for natural solutions to improve their hair, but usually for different reasons.
-Men may want to preserve their hair and reduce (or even reverse) hair loss, while women are often more focused on improving the quality of their hair.
+Men may want to preserve their hair and reduce (or even reverse) hair loss, while women are typically more focused on improving the quality of their hair, reducing breakage, and improving thickness.

-In this article we’ll examine the benefits of chlorophyll for hair, and explain why we think there are better natural solutions.
+In this article we’ll examine the benefits of chlorophyll for hair based on published medical research, and suggest some alternative natural solutions which may be better options.

-There is no medical research on chlorophyll specifically to treat hair loss or otherwise improve hair quality.
-This doesn’t mean that chlorophyll can’t improve hair, just that it hasn’t been proven to do so.
+We can't identify any medical studies on chlorophyll specifically to treat hair loss or otherwise improve hair quality.
+This doesn’t mean that chlorophyll can’t improve hair, just that it doesn't appear to have been proven to do so, either via topical application or via oral supplementation.

 Better Alternative #1 - Biotin

-Biotin is a B Vitamin which has been extensively tested for benefit to hair.
+Biotin is a B Vitamin which has been extensively studied for its benefit to hair.
 It’s commonly included in Skin, Hair & Nails supplements.

-Biotin has been proven to be effective for hair loss.
-A meta-review from 2017 found this after reviewing 18 studies on biotin for hair loss: “All cases showed evidence of clinical improvement after receiving biotin.”
+There is medical research suggesting that biotin may be effective for hair growth.
+A meta-review from 2017 concluded the following after reviewing 18 clinical trials on biotin for hair loss: “All cases showed evidence of clinical improvement after receiving biotin.”

 Another study found that women with low levels of biotin were significantly more likely to experience hair issues than women with normal levels of the vitamin.

-This suggests that people experiencing hair issues may want to get a full blood panel done before experimenting with supplements for hair.
-As we detailed in our Nutrition Response Testing review, blood tests can be a cost-effective way to treat health issues because they’re generally covered by medical insurance, and save you from wasting money on a supplement which you don’t need.
-If you already have adequate biotin levels, you probably don’t need to supplement with biotin.
+The research highlighted in this section suggests that people experiencing hair issues may benefit from getting a full blood panel testing biotin levels as well as levels of other vitamins.
+As we detailed in our Nutrition Response Testing review, blood tests can be a cost-effective way to treat health issues because they’re generally covered by medical insurance, and allow for more targeted therapy.

 Better Alternative #2 - Saw Palmetto